 Testing of thermal barrier coatings

 Exact knowledge of the failure mechanisms is necessary for further improvement in the coatings and for development of life prediction methods.
 Characterization of the microstructure is one aspect, but close to reality tests are very important, too.
-We operate standardized thermocyclic test rigs, oxidation experiments, and also complex thermomechanical tests including internally cooled hollow samples in combination with fracture mechanics experiments.
+We operate standardized thermocyclic test rigs, oxidation experiments, CMAS-tests, complex thermomechanical tests including internally cooled hollow samples in combination with fracture mechanics experiments as well as close to reality tests in a small gas turbine that blades can be coated with a huge variety of thermal barrier coating systems.